 Some may have desired to get their college degree, find the right person, get married, have children, and live happily ever after.

-Some may have dreamed about developing their talents, passions, and abilities, and boldly create a satisfying career.
+Some may have dreamed about developing their talents, passions, gifts, and abilities, and boldly create a satisfying career.

 Some may have dreamed about moving away or traveling abroad, seeing and experiencing as much of life as possible.